michliu1212/De-noise-cantonese-audio-file/README.md

 Sound separation --> Deep Clustering using Ideal Binary Masks --> print spectrogram, compare the two audios, create mask, train each possible background noise as mask --> problem is it is not easy to create IBM in real life as we do not know what is the original noise in reality

+## Learnings:
+At the Data preparation period, I had faced the problem of having a the audio of female to male and the audio is being slow down.
+I realised that the problem is because the kHz of the noise audio and the main audio are different.
+I solved it by resample the noise audio to 44100 kHz.